ianmurfinxyz/space_invaders/README.md

 # Space Invaders Part II ...
 Tribute :space_invader: :guitar:

-This is a tribute to the best classic arcade :floppy_disk: :joystick: in the world.
+This is a tribute to the best classic arcade :floppy_disk: :joystick: game in the world.
 One I wanted to make since I first started programming.
 So here it is...enjoy! :partying_face:

 This is clone of the 1979 game space invaders part II implemented in C++ with a single file custom